taijusanagi/CrossFuel/README.md

 ### Defender

-Defender automates the verification of the signature within the paymaster contract, as well as the paymaster deposit balance check and any required fund transfers, making it an excellent choice for CrossFuel, which requires a stable infrastructure for signing and health check.
+Defender is an automated tool that verifies the signature within the paymaster contract, checks the paymaster deposit balance, and facilitates any necessary fund transfers.
+CrossFuel has chosen Defender because it requires a stable infrastructure for signing and health checks.

 https://github.com/taijusanagi/CrossFuel/blob/main/docs/defender.md